ceotjoe/SilverTimer_PWA/README.md

 Use a local server (e.g., with Node.js or Python):

-Node.js: npx http-server . -p 8000
+Node.js: `npx http-server . -p 8000`
-Python: python -m http.server 8000
+Python: `python -m http.server 8000`

 3. **Open in Browser:**

-Visit http://localhost:8000/SilverTimer_PWA/ to test locally.
+Visit `http://localhost:8000/SilverTimer_PWA/` to test locally.

 ## Deployment
-The app is hosted on GitHub Pages at (https://ceotjoe.github.io/SilverTimer_PWA/)[https://ceotjoe.github.io/SilverTimer_PWA/].
+The app is hosted on GitHub Pages at `https://ceotjoe.github.io/SilverTimer_PWA/`.

 To deploy your own version:
 1. Fork or clone this repository.
-2. Push changes to your GitHub repository’s main branch.
+2. Push changes to your GitHub repository’s `main` branch.
-3. Enable GitHub Pages in Settings > Pages, setting the source to main branch and root directory (/).
+3. Enable GitHub Pages in Settings > Pages, setting the source to `main` branch and root directory (`/`).

 ## Usage
-- **Select a Device:** Choose a device from the dropdown (e.g., "Device C (500 mA)").
+- **Select a Device:** Choose a device from the dropdown (e.g., "Maximus 20 (20 mA)").
 - **Enter Volume:** Input the water volume in milliliters (e.g., "1000" for 1 liter).
 - **Enter Desired PPM:** Input the target silver concentration (e.g., "10").
-- **Calculate Time:** Click "Calculate Time" (or "Zeit Berechnen" in German) to see the required time in hh:mm:ss.
+- **Calculate Time:** Click "Calculate Time" (or "Zeit Berechnen" in German) to see the required time in `hh:mm:ss`.
 - **Start Timer:** Click "Start Timer" to begin the countdown.
 Stop it anytime with "Stop Timer".
 - **Completion:** When the timer reaches zero, an alarm sounds until you click "Stop Alarm".
 - **Read Documentation:** Click the "Readme" (or "Liesmich") link at the bottom for more info.